briblanch/lightman/README.md

 $ npm install @briblanch/lightman --save
 ```
 ## Overview
-Lightman is a node js library that allows you perform any action when a certain note sequences are played in a song using
+Lightman is a node js library that allows you perform any action when certain note sequences are played in a song using
 a midi compatible device (keyboard, guitar, etc).
 Lightman is often used to control lights, but it can do anything you can put your mind to.

 ## Usage